IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 Once installed, confirm the skill is available by asking Bob:

 ```
-Do you have the code-engine-specialist-skill installed?
+Do you have the code-engine-specialist skill installed?
 ```

 Bob will confirm the skill is active and ready to use.